tracetidwell/ncr/README.md

 `mysql -u root -p`
 Enter root password

 Here, we will create a new user and give him all privileges.
 These can be modified to fit personal needs, but for the purpose of this project, all users can have all privileges.
 Make sure to record the username and password used here, as they will be needed to access the database from the app.
+Replace 'newuser' and 'password' below with your chosen username and password.
 `CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';`
 `GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';`
 `FLUSH PRIVILEGES;`